kouridakis/Bertilware-Vault/README.md

 A secure and open source password manager that is written in Java and uses the JavaFX library.

 ## Features
-* Encrypts every user's data using AES-128.
+* Encrypts every user's data using AES-256
-* Supports syncing data between two devices connected to the same network.
+* Supports syncing data between devices connected to the same network.
-* Supports importing/exporting passwords from/to browsers.
+* Supports importing/exporting passwords from/to CSV files.
+* Includes a password generator.
-* Includes search functionality to help manage huge numbers of saved passwords.
+* Includes searching and sorting functionality to help manage huge numbers of saved passwords.
 * Includes various themes!

 ## Installation